edugon/docker-utilities/README.md

 If you want this script to be used from everywhere, add it to your `PATH`:
 - `$ export PATH=$PATH:/full-path/docker-utilities`

-This works only for the current session of your terminal.
-To make the change persistent, you should add the previous command to your `~/.bashrc`.
+To make this change persistent, you should add the previous command to your `~/.bashrc`.

 > Execute docker-utilities using `sudo` to avoid issues :)